HsiangHung/Machine_Learning_Note/ML_application/Observability/README.md

 ### Event Logs

+Logs are important when engineers are in deep debugging mode, trying to understand a problem and troubleshoot code.

 An event log is an immutable, timestamped record of discrete events that happened over time.
 Event logs in general come in three forms but are fundamentally the same: a timestamp and a payload of some context.

 ### Metrics